 Because so much water is bound us within the cells of fruit and vegetables, it doesn’t seem like your feedings are adding that much water.
 But they are.

 To be conservative, I would add bedding every feeding.
 This prevents a mucky, muddy vermicompost that will be simply difficult to harvest at best, and a stinky, anaerobic mess at worst.

-At the perfect moisture levels – which is about 70% – that handful should barely yield one drop of liquid.
+At the perfect moisture levels – which is just under 70% – that handful should barely yield one drop of liquid.

 pH in a worm bin is pretty easy to maintain.